PotHix/pothix.github.com/content/post/stats-may-2017.md

 [![Expenses by category this month](/images/stats/2017/may/expenses.jpg "Expenses by category this month")](/images/stats/2017/may/expenses.jpg "")

 This chart **represent only 47% of net income**, the rest is being invested.
 Just like last month, this was atypical as well.
-I received the money related to my freelance work on January and March and this month I had to pay the taxes related to it.
+Last month I received the money related to my freelance work on January and March and now I had to pay the taxes related to it.

 This month increased my total savings by **1%**.
 I have **68.83%** of my goal.